|Delia Baldassarri (firstname.lastname@example.org)

 | Diego Garzia (Diego.Garzia@eui.eu)

 PhD in “Comparative and European Politics” at the University of Siena.
 He previously studied at the University of Rome (La Sapienza), Leiden and Oxford.
-Since 2012, he is a Post-Doc Research Fellow at the European University Institute (EUI).
+Jean Monnet Fellow at the European University Institute (EUI) between 2012 and 2016.
+He is currently a Senior Researcher and Lecturer at the University of Lucerne.
 His studies focus on the role of personality in the political process, with particular reference to the psychology of voting behavior in comparative perspective.
 Among the publications, numerous articles in scientific journals such as Electoral Studies, Party Politics, Political Psychology, Political Research Quarterly, and West European Politics.Personal page

 |Guido Legnante (firstname.lastname@example.org)